nschainblatt/getting-rusty/JOURNEY.md

 # Week 2:
 - 12/24/2023: Completed the last exercise from the third chapter (twelve_days_of_christmas) and read all of chapter four (will read again to solidify the concept of ownership, references, and slices).
 - 12/25/2023: Read chapter four again to get a better grasp of Rust's memory management system.
 Started reading chapter five which involves structs.
 A Struct is a type of data structure that groups together variables of different types under a single name.
 Structs give the programmer the ability to create custom data types to represent a concept in a program.
+- 12/26/2023: Read all of chapter five.
+Learned about structs, usecases of structs, and struct methods otherwise known as associated functions.
+Uploaded a project named rectangles which shows a lot of the basic use cases of structs.